2.12/21/84 – National Championship Holiday Bowl: #1 BYU – 24, Michigan – 17

 Courtesy of BYU Photo

 MVP honors.
 LB Leon White (9 solo tackles, 2 sacks) was named the defensive MVP.
+His brilliant play was all the more inspiring considering the fact that his father, who was dying of cancer, watched the game from his hospital bed on the sidelines.
 Once the New Years’ Day bowls were concluded, and the final poll results were counted, the BYU Cougars found themselves on top, despite heavy politicking by the big conferences, to win their first and only national championship in football.

 1984 Holiday Bowl Trophy